Understanding Eviction Notices in Mississippi

 Step 2: File the Eviction With the Appropriate Mississippi Court

-The landlord will file a complaint for eviction and any notices they provide to the tenant.
+The landlord will file a complaint for eviction and provide any notices they provide to the tenant.
 Then, the court will issue a summons that must also be served on the tenant.

 Step 3: The Tenant Will Answer and Appear at the Hearing

-The tenant can answer on paper, but they should also appear at the eviction hearing.
+The tenant can answer on paper, but should also appear at the eviction hearing.
 At the hearing, the landlord and the tenant can present their case to a judge.

 Step 4: The Judge Issues an Opinion